Our Future is Tied to the Health of our Oceans

 Humanity is intrinsically connected to the survival and stability of all life in the oceans but especially the microscopic plankton and ocean drifters.
 The planet’s oceans provide most of our oxygen, remove carbon dioxide and are the primary mechanism that regulates the climate.

-Every second breath that we take, comes from plants living in our oceans, and without them humanity simply cannot survive.
+Every second breath that we take, comes from biomass living in our oceans, and without them humanity simply cannot survive.
 Quite simply, plankton is the foundation of our existence, and all life on Earth depends upon plankton.

 However, for years we have considered that “the solution to pollution was dilution” and that the best place to dilute toxic waste was to dump it in the oceans.
 However, this phrase was coined before the industrial revolution of the 1950’s, before the production of plastic and a new types of chemicals that are toxic, persistent and don’t break down in the environment.
 And these persistent toxic chemicals don’t ever disappear, they keep coming back in the food that we eat, in our drinking water and air that we breath.
 Our oceans are dying as a result and the impact will be catastrophic.